seanbutler/Seeds/ThrowingThings/article.md

 var distance = ( (velocity * velocity) * Math.sin( 2 * angle ) ) / 9.8
 ~~~

 The distance away that something lands is proportional to the square of velocity times the sine of the angle it is ejected at, divided by the gravity.
-This assumes the ejection point isn't higher or lower than the landing point which for our purposes is fine.
-Simple trigonometry will translate the distance and direction into a vector offset from the centre of the volcanic island.
+This assumes the ejection point isn't higher or lower than the landing point.
+Simple trigonometry will translate the distance and direction into a vector offset.

 ~~~
 var deltax = Math.sin(direction) * distance;
 var deltaz = Math.cos(direction) * distance;
 ~~~

-To which we can then do a little maths on to get a vertex index where it lands.
+We can then do a little maths on to get a vertex index where it lands.

 ~~~
 var coords = new THREE.Vector3();